 Anyone can setup a gmail email address.
 It’s free.
 That means it’s easy to spoof an email.
 We’ve seen it happen where someone gets a very similar gmail account and impersonates an employee.
 Unless you have eagle eyes, it’s easy to miss.
 G Suite and Office 365 have authentication procedures and built-in data security tools to ensure your data stays protected.

-G Suite and Office 365 make it easy to share files and calendars.
+G Suite and Microsoft 365 make it easy to share files and calendars.
 You can book shared resources like conference rooms or phone lines.
 You can simultaneously edit a document.
 You can connect quickly via chat or video conference.
 These solutions make running a business so much easier.

 4. G Suite and Office 365 offer plenty of options for technical support

 If something happens to your personal email account, there’s no one available to help.
 By contrast, G Suite and Office 365 have thousands of support articles online, live chat, telephone support – plus an army of technology partners (like us!) who can diagnose and repair your business systems when you encounter issues.

 5. G Suite and Office 365 enable you to manage employee’s credentials.

 What happens if an employee leaves?
 If employees are using a personal email account, their account walks out the door with them.
 Even if you have their password, they can change it.
 Why would you risk losing those valuable business contacts and business data?
 You shouldn’t.

 When we move a client to one of these new platforms, we can either bring in all the existing emails and contacts – or you can choose to start fresh, running both email accounts until you are fully transitioned.
 The switch is much simpler than you might think!